mdda/deep-learning-workshop/ideas.md

                  -   128x compression to discrete space
               -  #3 : Phoneme sequence comparison
                  -   128-d space run at 25Hz (sample_rate=16KHz => 64 samples per tick)
         -  https://scazlab.yale.edu/sites/default/files/files/Gold-CogSci-06.pdf
         -  https://www.cc.gatech.edu/~isbell/reading/papers/oates.pdf
         -  Blizzard 2013 dataset is good according to kkestner, but non-commercial use only
            -  http://www.cstr.ed.ac.uk/projects/blizzard/2013/lessac_blizzard2013/
-     -  Compare (somehow) with the words in sentences (add #OES markers according to punkt)
+     -  Compare (somehow) with the words in sentences (add #EOS markers according to punkt or spaCy)
-        -  Aim is to accurately split the input text at the #OES markers
+        -  Aim is to accurately split the input text at the #EOS markers
      -  Map embeddings of mels and words into same space
         -  Create an embedding for something like byte-pair-encoded letter groups (https://en.wikipedia.org/wiki/Byte_pair_encoding)
         -  Simple map will omit time dimension : Need to retrofit somehow
         -  Having a good idea will clearly fit into 'representation' theme of ICLR
+        -  BUT : Probably not enough data to do a good mapping
      -  Map words to mel-word-detectors has the problem that # distinct words >> # distinct phonemes
         -  OTOH, (probably) very few words are required to uniquely disambiguate sentences (and thus infer the #EOS timing)
         -  Supposes we can do silence detection reasonably well (simple to make per-frame training examples, though)